mingbl/interactive-timetable/README.md

 To get the lession link of a class, login to eLearn/Blackboard, enter your course, find the lesson links and right click your class' title to get the lesson link.
 It may start with *https://elearn.eq.edu.au/webapps/bb-collaborate-bb*.
 ###### Additional Settings
-Click on the first checkbox to show teacher names on your timetable.
+* Click on the first checkbox to show teacher names on your timetable.
+* Click on the second checkbox to show subject codes on your timetable.
-Use the two colour inputs to customise the colours of the text/table and background, then click on the second checkbox to enable them.
+* Use the two colour inputs to customise the colours of the text/table and background, then click on the second checkbox to enable them.
 ###### Complete
 Click the 'Save' button to complete your timetable.
 Click 'Export URL' to post your data to the URL so you can bookmark it and import it if it disappears.
 ### Backing up / Importing